eliranwong/ChromeOSLinux/input_method/fcitx.md

 > fcitx-config-gtk3

+Select the "+" button, located at the left lower button, to add input methods.<br>
-Uncheck "Only Show Current Language"
+Uncheck "Only Show Current Language"<br>
-Add "Google Pinyin" for typing simplified Chinese directly Add "Cangjie5" for typing traditional Chinese directly If you want only one Chinese keyboard for typing both traditional & simplified Chinese, you may choose "Google Pinyin".
+Add "Google Pinyin" for typing simplified Chinese directly<br>
+Add "Cangjie5" for typing traditional Chinese directly<br>
+If you want only one Chinese keyboard for typing both traditional & simplified Chinese, you may choose "Google Pinyin".
 Use "ctrl + shift +f" key combination to switch between traditional and simplified Chinese inputs.

 # Tips on Using "fcitx"